This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 3) Visit For a Special Occasion!

 Have you always wanted to see Mardi Gras in New Orleans?
 How about the Hot Air Balloon Fiesta in Albuquerque?
 The Miss Firecracker Contest in Yazoo City, Mississippi?
 (OK, that last one is fictional.)
 Now’s your chance!
 You’ll be able to kill two birds with one stone.
-Heck, you could even just decide to travel once a year for fifty years and see how St. Patrick’s Day is celebrated in every state.
+Heck, you could even just decide to travel once a year for fifty years and see how St. Patrick’s Day is celebrated in every state if that’s how you want to visit all 50 states.
 You do you, Internet Stranger!

 The one downside of visiting a city when a big event is in town is that you need to book your hotels far in advance.
 I would shudder to think of trying to book a hotel in New Orleans for Mardi Gras at the last minute.